 Money Heist season five release date: When is it coming to Netflix?

-Money Heist season five may have taken its time getting greenlit, but was there ever really any doubt it would happen?
+Money Heist season five may have taken its time getting green-lit, but was there ever really any doubt it would happen?
 The series stayed in the top 10 on Netflix the week of its season four release last year, refusing to budge.
-While Netflix does tend to cut series off at the knees leaving fans with unfinished storylines, this time around we get a wrapped up narrative!
+While Netflix can sometimes cut series short, leaving fans with unfinished storylines, this time around we get a wrapped up narrative!

 Money Heist season 5 cast: Who’s returning and who’s new?

-The volatile nature of Money Heist means that no character is safe, but here are a few who were still standing at the end of season four.
-Netflix has revealed who will be returning for season five, but there are a few new faces joining the team too.
-Miguel Ángel Silvestre (Sense 8) and Patrick Criado have been confirmed as new cast members by Netflix.
+The volatile nature of Money Heist means that no character is safe, but there were a few who were still standing at the end of season four.
+Netflix has revealed who will be returning for season five – and there are a few new faces joining the team too, with Miguel Ángel Silvestre (Sense 8) and Patrick Criado confirmed as new cast members by Netflix.

 The full list of returning characters and cast is; Úrsula Corberó (Tokyo), Álvaro Morte (The Professor) , Itziar Ituño (Lisbon), Miguel Herrán (Rio), Jaime Lorente (Denver), Esther Acebo (Stockholm), Enrique Arce (Arturo), Darko Peric (Helsinki), Hovik Keuchkerian (Bogotá), Luka Peros (Marseille), Belén Cuesta (Manila), Fernando Cayo (Coronel Tamayo), Rodrigo de la Serna (Palermo), Najwa Nimri (Inspector Sierra), José Manuel Poga (Gandía), and Pedro Alonso (Berlín).

-Showrunner Alex Pina has claimed that the powers that be actually wanted his to kill off Berlin.
-Speaking to Hindustan Times he said: “I said I had no intention of taking him out of the series.
+Showrunner Alex Pina has claimed that the powers-that-be actually wanted him to kill off Berlin.
+Speaking to Hindustan Times, he said: “I had no intention of taking him out of the series.
 Someone said to me, ‘This character doesn’t fit with the times.
 You should take him out of the series.'”

 Of course, he stayed, something Pina is very happy about: “[He is] a misogynist, narcissist and psychopath in many ways… But we could have a character like that in the series and the audience could freely decide whose side they’re on, right?”